tommypyatt/magento-install-ubuntu/README.md

  ## Further notes

- PHP7.4 is installed initially.
+ PHP 8.1 is installed initially.
 Other versions of PHP can be installed from the PPA that is added to the system.
-To install PHP7.3, for example, along with the plugins upon which Magento depends, go for it:
+To install PHP7.4, for example, along with the plugins upon which Magento depends, go for it:

- `sudo apt install php7.3-{bcmath,common,curl,fpm,gd,intl,mbstring,mysql,soap,xml,xsl,zip,cli,xml,dev,xdebug}`
+ `sudo apt install php7.4-{bcmath,common,curl,fpm,gd,intl,mbstring,mysql,soap,xml,xsl,zip,cli,xml,dev,xdebug}`

  You'll just need to now add a respective fastcgi backend configuration and modify your project's `nginx.conf.sample` to suit.
 I would like to automate this but I need to first think of a good way to do that.